 The Java SE Subscription will be licensed either by the physical number of desktops where Java SE is deployed or by the Oracle processor metric for physical servers where it is deployed.

 How is this different from before?

-The Java Development Kit (JDK) and Java Runtime Environment (JRE) were free to download and install since the release of Java SE version 1.0 in 1996.
+The JDK and JRE were free to download and install since the release of Java SE version 1.0 in 1996.
 All updates and patches were readily available through the Java.com website.
-This strategy led to widespread adoption and use of Java as an application development platform and made it one of the most popular programing languages in history.
+This strategy led to widespread adoption and use of Java as an application development platform and made it one of the most popular programming languages in history.